atlassian-labs/data-center-terraform/README.md

 Atlassian DC APP program provides App vendors in our ecosystem with ready-to-use environment setup tools.
 This project provides a tool to provision infrastructure for Atlassian DC helm chart products.
-At this stage the scope is providing the infrastructure for Bamboo.
+At this stage the scope is providing the infrastructure for Bamboo on AWS.

 ## Usage

-In order to use this project you need to have the following application installed on your local machine and an admin access to an AWS account:
+In order to use this project you need to have the following applications installed on your local machine and have admin access to an AWS account:

 * AWS CLI
 * Kubernetes